-- 23 October (18:00 UK time): Deadline for My Cambridge Application (additional questionnaire received by email after UCAS application, previously called the SAQ), and some applicants also include a transcript.
+- 22 October (18:00 UK time): Deadline for My Cambridge Application (additional form received by email after UCAS application), and some applicants also include a transcript.

-- tbc early November: Multiple deadlines including written work and cover sheet (certain essay subjects only).
+- Date tbc in early November: Multiple deadlines including written work & cover sheet (certain essay subjects only) and portfolios (Architecture & Design).

 - Second half of November.
-All applicants receive an email letting them know if they are selected for interview or not.
+All applicants receive an email letting them know if they are selected for online interviews or not.

-- Late November: students selected for interview in subjects that require a College registered assessment have their assessment online
+- Late November: students selected for online interviews in subjects that require a College assessment have their assessment online (check individual subject pages).

 - Mid January: Winter pool takes place.
-A small number of applicants may be contacted and asked to attend a further remote interview.
+A very small number of applicants may be contacted and asked to attend a further online interview.